s4mmie/LearningCpp1/README.md

 - **Graphics**: This module is responsible for rendering 2D and 3D graphics.
 It interfaces with the underlying graphics API (e.g., OpenGL) to display visuals on the screen.

-- **Physics**: The physics module handles collision detection and response, as well as simulating the physical behavior of objects within the game world.
+- **Physics NOT STARTED**: The physics module handles collision detection and response, as well as simulating the physical behavior of objects within the game world.

-- **Audio**: This module manages audio playback, including sounds and music, to provide a rich auditory experience in games.
+- **Audio NOT STARTED**: This module manages audio playback, including sounds and music, to provide a rich auditory experience in games.

-- **Scripting**: The scripting module allows game logic to be scripted using a scripting language like Lua, providing flexibility in defining game behaviors.
+- **Scripting NOT STARTED**: The scripting module allows game logic to be scripted using a scripting language like Lua, providing flexibility in defining game behaviors.

 ## Contributing